Tick & Mosquito Reduction

 c26-B0016PABMK_2-L

-Gold Program: Eight (8) treatments are performed beginning in April.
-Combines both programs to reduce Ticks, Mosquitoes, Gnats and Fleas making applications every 30 days Apr-Nov, to provide extended control for the active outdoor family!
+100% Organic Program: Eight (8) treatments are performed beginning in April.
+Please expect to see anywhere from an 80-95% reduction in Ticks, Mosquitoes, Gnats and Fleas making applications every 30 days Apr-Nov, to provide extended control for the active outdoor family!
+Please know that 100% eradication & control is not possible due to insect life-cycles, weather and flying range of mosquitos.

 How you can create a Tick Prevention Zone around your home and landscape: